stephanj/DeepSearch/README.md

 1. Clone the repository
 2. Install dependencies with Maven
-3. Install Ollama and the llama3.1 model
+3. Install Ollama and the llama3.1 model (optional)
 4. Set up environment variables

 ## Usage